Find a bicycle rear rack on eBay.com

 Tips on Buying and Using the Best Bicycle Rack

 Mounting the rack to the bicycle frame

 If your bicycle has one of these mountain bike shocks, you are limited to using only rear racks that are attached to the seat post.
-For "hard-tail" bikes you can buy any type of rear rack, but you may prefer a standard rack, one that is attached to the seat stay and to the axis of the bicycle rear hub (or to the brake bridge, near the rear axle).
+For "hard-tail" bikes you can buy any type of rear rack, but you may prefer a standard rack, one that is attached to the seat stay, and to the axis of the bicycle rear hub (or to the brake bridge, near the rear axle).
 These rear racks can carry more weight, they are more stable and you can easily attach bicycle panniers to them.

 It might be quite challenging to find rear racks for special bicycles.
-If your frame geometry is unique, such as in the case of folding bikes, I would suggest you to take your bike with you to the bicycle shop before you buy a new bicycle rear rack.
+If your frame geometry is unique, such as in the case of folding bikes, I would suggest you take your bike with you to the bicycle shop before you buy a new bicycle rear rack.
 Otherwise, buying online might be the best bargain for you.